dave1010/Asdfghjkl/README.md

 ### Permissions

 On first launch, macOS may block the event tap unless the app is allowed under **System Settings > Privacy & Security > Input Monitoring** and **Accessibility**.
 The app now surfaces a dialog when the tap cannot be created so you can grant the permissions and restart.
-The zoom window also requires **Screen Recording** permission to mirror the focused region.
+The zoom window also requires **Screen Recording** permission to capture and display the screen snapshot with pinch-to-zoom behavior.

 ## Building and testing